wangyu16/GeneralChemistry/pages/index.md

 ### Notes:

 - The outline of this study guide follows Chang's textbook.
 Chapter 11 Introduction to Organic Chemistry, Chapter 20 The Chemistry of Coordination Compounds and Chapter 22 Organic Polymers - Synthetic and Natural are not covered.
 The locations of each topic in OpenStax and Brown's textbooks are given under the titles.
-The materials, mainly the figures and the questions, are adapted from wikipedia, OpenStax, and other open source resources.
+The materials, mainly the figures and the questions, are adapted from wikipedia, OpenStax, and other open resources.

 ### Feedback